Kine-Technology/kine-protocol/docs/contract overview.md

 <span style="color:green">**BurnMax**</green>

-BurnMax function try to burn user's all borrowed kMCD equivalent kUSD.
+BurnMax function try to burn equivalent kUSD to caller's all borrowed kMCD.
 If kUSD is not enough to burn all borrowed kMCD, will just burn all kUSD and repay equivalent kMCD.
 Since burnMax function will change caller's borrowed kMCD amount, will update call's reward status first.
 There is a start time that users can mint/burn kUSD, if time not reached, call will revert.

 ```solidity
 function burnMax() external checkStart updateReward(msg.sender)